Krista Frahm

 Maintaining a part-time or PRN job allows you to maintain your clinical skills and license, have an additional stream of income, and maintain relationships with employers in your area should you choose to return to clinical care.

-This question is asked often, however it seems that the worry is typically unwarranted.
+This question is often asked, however it seems that the worry is often unwarranted.
 Think of your writing business as a side-hustle to start.
-If it’s not impacting your performance at work, it shouldn’t matter what you do in your free time.

 As your business grows and you need to adjust your hours or give your notice, your future self will be prepared to handle the conversation.